ferrindsouza/ferrindsouza/README.md

 ## Hi there, I'm Ferrin Dsouza 👋<br>
-I'm a Cloud & DevOps enthusiast passionate about automation, AWS and scripting.<br/><br/>
+I'm an AWS Certified Cloud Practitioner and a Cloud & DevOps enthusiast passionate about automation, AWS and scripting.<br/><br/>

 - 🎓 MSc Cybersecurity from Robert Gordon University, Scotland & B.E Software Engineering from Visveswaraya Technological University<br/>
 - 🔭 I’m currently working on AWS Certified Solutions Architect SAA-C03 <br/>
+- 🥇 Meanwhile passed the AWS Cloud Practioner Certification. <br/>
 - 🌱 I’m learning Storage in AWS and scripting in Python in order to learn automation in AWS and all the basics<br/>
 - 🤔 I’m looking for employment as a Cloud Engineer as well as suggestions on how I can traverse the Cloud as it is a bit overwhelming.<br/>
 - 📫 How to reach me: Linkedin is your best spot my handle is [ferrindsouza](https://www.linkedin.com/in/ferrindsouza)<br/><br/>